Chicken Kathi (Kati) Rolls

 For the Green chutney

-Grind a handful each of cilantro and mint, 1 garlic clove, 1/4 inch ginger, 1 seeded green chilly, 1 tsp lemon juice, 1 tbsp yoghurt and enough salt.
+Grind a handful each of cilantro and mint, 1 small garlic clove, 1/4 inch ginger, 1 seeded green chilly, 1 tsp lemon juice, 1 tbsp yoghurt and enough salt.
 Grind to a fine paste.

 1. You can prepare these rolls well in advance.
 At serving time heat in a microwave for a few seconds along with the paper napkin.